mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency quoted the highest rate of anyone I interviewed, but their portfolio best matched the style I wanted.
 They had a wide range of talent in-house, including design, custom illustrations, and 3D imaging.

 Isaac, WebAgency's CEO, won my confidence during our initial call by suggesting I reduce the project's scope.
 Even though it meant less money for him, Isaac proposed a rebranding rather than a full-blown redesign.
-That meant focusing on fundamentals like a new logo, color scheme, and fonts.
+WebAgency would work on the fundamentals like a new logo, color scheme, and fonts.

 After rebranding, I could measure results to see if it was worth continuing the redesign.
 If nothing else, a rebrand would give me a solid foundation to create a marketing campaign with digital marketing agencies.